 Publication Type: Abstract only

 Publication Date: N/A

-Technical Abstract: White food-grade corn is used for dry corn meal and grits products.
+Technical Abstract: White food-grade corn is used mainly for dry corn meal and grits products.
 Seed producers, corn millers, and farmers need agronomic performance data to select white food-grade corn hybrids adapted for growing in specific regions of the United States.
-The national performance tests of white food-grade hybrids includes germplasm classified into late and early maturity groups.
-Smaller seed companies have benefitted by having their products tested in a much wider area than could be accomplished by the company itself.
+The national performance tests of white food-grade hybrids includes germplasm classified by the submitting seedsman ninto late and early maturity groups.
+Smaller seed companies have benefitte by having their products tested in a much wider area than could be accomplished by the company itself.
 Late maturity, white food-grade corn performance and grain quality testing has been conducted from 1977 to the present.
-During 22 years (including 1998) of testing late maturity germplasm, 679 hybrids from public and private sources have been evaluated.
-Hybrids have been submitted for evaluation by two universities and 52 private companies.
-For 1998, 15 of 33 entries are new to the test.
+During 23 years (including 1999) of testing late maturity germplasm, 688 hybrids from public and private sources have been evaluated.
+Hybrids have been submitted for evaluation by two universities and 53 private companies.
+For 1999, 9 of 30 entries are new to the test.
 Early maturity, white food-grade performance and grain quality (quality data reported beginning in 1988) testing has been done since 1984.
-During 15 years of testing, 357 hybrids from public and private sources have been evaluated.
-Hybrids have been submitted for evaluation by three universities and 41 private companies.
-For 1998, 12 of 35 entries are new to the test.
-Data on European corn borer tolerance are obtained for all tests.
-Grain quality data that are common across tests include test weight, kernel weight, kernel density, and pericarp removal.
-Testing is supported by the North American Millers' Association (NAMA), The Quaker Oats Company, and participating seed companies.
-Our Internet site for field day and performance test updates is at the following URL: http://www.agron.missouri.edu/ars_columbia/fcpt&fd.html.
+During 16 years of testing, 362 hybrids from public and private sources have been evaluated.
+Hybrids have been submitted for evaluation by three universities and 43 private companies.
+For 1999, 5 of 28 entries are new to the test.
+Data on European corn borer tolerance and Stewart's wilt susceptibility are obtained for both tests.
+Grain quality data that are common across tests include test weight, 100-kernel weight, kernel density, kernel size, percentage thins, and percentage horny endosperm.
+Testing is supported by the North American Millers' Association (NAMA) and participating seed companies.